Partnership with Hosier Hoodies

 As you can see from the photos of the evening, everyone had a lot of fun with the Choir of Hope and Inspiration (formerly Choir of Hard Knocks) a real treat.

 Below are some of the other notable photographic pieces from the runner-up and third placed contestant in the competition.
 As a follow-up event, Steps will be holding a Photographic Exhibition in the Atrium at Federation Square in The Atrium, as a part of their lead up to Homelessness Prevention Week.
 (Click Here to see more info)

 Thank-you to everyone for your support of this event – without you we would not be able to support Melbourne’s homeless youth.

 Steps Outreach Service

-Other Photographic Competition Prize Winners
+Other Photographic Competition Prize Winners from 2015

 The Steps Concert Committee with their smiles on: